owncloud-archive/documentation/user_manual/pim/calendar.rst

 ~~~~~~

 .. figure:: ../images/calendar_import.png
-Importing calendar
+Importing a calendar

-Importing your calendar as iCal file is done by using the files app.
+Importing your calendar as an iCal file is done by using the files app.
 Upload the iCal file
 and just click on the calendar file to open the import dialog.
-You can import the calendar
+You can import the calendar data
 into a new calendar or an already existing one.

 .. note:: If the progress bar does not work properly, the folder